BjoernRohr/sampcompR/README.md

 # Disclaimer:

-sampcompR is still in development and may contain bugs.
+This is only a beta version of sampcompR.
+It is still in development and may contain bugs.
 If you use the package and a bug crosses your way, feel free to contact the Author (<bjoern.rohr@gesis.org>).

 # sampcompR